-Interview closing tips that will help you successfully wrap up your job interview.
-Using the right closing techniques is key to landing that job opportunity.
+Interview closing techniques that will help you successfully wrap up your job interview.
+Knowing how end the interview is key to landing that job opportunity.

 Your first and last impression are essential to your job interview success.
 Don't undo all your hard work during the interview by not closing properly.

 Closing the job interview with questions like "When can I start?" is too aggressive.
 It can also be interpreted as being arrogant.
 This can put the interviewer off as they feel cornered by you!

 Rather use these sample closing the interview statements to help you build your own personal closing.

 2. Avoid asking about money